• Skip to primary navigation

 • Divide the cake batter evenly between the two prepared cake pans.

-• Bake for cakes for 30-35 minutes or until a toothpick inserted into the center comes out clean.
+• Bake the cakes for 30-35 minutes or until a toothpick or cake tester inserted into the center comes out clean.

-• Let the cakes cool on a wire rack for 15 minutes and then turn out the cakes onto a wire rack and allow them to cool completely.
+• Let the cakes cool on a wire rack for 15 minutes, then turn them out onto a wire rack and allow them to cool completely.

 How to make German Chocolate Frosting